Self-Initiated Program (SIP) Supportive Services

 • Approved SIP

-• SNA who is completing his or her educational semester, quarter or 4-month period.
+• Self-Initiated Program Not Approved (SNA) who is completing their educational semester, quarter or 4-month period.

 Start Date for Approved SIP